daniel-lee-wilkinson/aviation-emissions-compliance-register/README.md

-# ✈️ Aviation Emissions Compliance Register
+# Aviation Emissions Compliance Register

-## 📌 Overview
+## What is this project about?
-This project simulates and monitors flight-level CO₂ emissions from aviation operators and evaluates their compliance with the EU Emissions Trading System (EU ETS).
-It enables fast emissions assessments and regulatory checks, even in the absence of real-world datasets, by relying on realistic synthetic data.
+Welcome!
+This project was built to explore and explain aviation-related climate data through simulation, automation, and transparency.
+It simulates and monitors flight-level CO₂ emissions from aviation operators and evaluates their compliance with the EU Emissions Trading System (EU ETS).
+Even without real-world datasets, it enables rapid assessments and visibility into regulatory obligations using realistic synthetic data.

 ---

-## 🎯 Features
+## Features
 - Generate daily synthetic flight data with emissions and SAF blend levels
 - Assess flight compliance based on EEA routing and operator status
 - Store data in a structured SQLite database